designbro/Bronova-font/README.md

 Website: https://designbro.com

-Odibee Sans is a sans-serif font project by the DesignBro.com team.
+Bronovo is a sans-serif font project by the DesignBro.com team.

 --------------